jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/07/2019-07-31-jordan-peterson-on-freedom-of-speech.md

 _Always?_

-Perhpas not always.
+Perhaps not always.
 Perhaps my unconscious is just exaggerating. :smile:

 Well, about hurting people with words, it depends on the situation I guess.
-There are times where we do not need to hurt people with words, and there are times where we should.
+There are instances where we do not need to hurt people with words (but we did :disappointed:), and there are times where we should (and we did not?).
 There were times where we're not supposed to be hurt with words, but we cannot change the past, so... :disappointed: We're living in a fallen world you know...
 It's impossible not to get hurt... :disappointed:

 That's all there is to this post :grin: but...

-**here's a few quotes from some Jordan Peterson videos I've consumed:**
+**here's a few quotes from some videos and texts I've consumed where Jordan Peterson is involved in:**

 ### from ["Be Dangerous But Disciplined - Jocko Willink & Jordan Peterson"](https://www.youtube.com/watch?v=a4PS_DhzyDg)